RobertSfarzo/Jupyter-Anaconda-AWS-EC2/README.md

 ## 📝What the script does
 - update o/s
 - install anaconda which has jupyter.  not installing X so no front-end
-- install python modules for mapyleaflet
+- install python, node js, pip, python modules for mapyleaflet, ipyparallel
 - creates a self-signed ssl certificate for https
 - creates a service 'jupyter' that runs the server.
 It starts automatically on re/boots.
 If you stop juptyer server, then you can restart from a console like AWS CLI or SSH; the service can but is not set to restart.
 You'll see the service file sitting in the home directory (cuz) jupyter.sh
 - runs the Juptyer server from the \lab directory